peterhuyxuan/SelfOrderingFoodSystem/README.md

 # COMP 1531 Group Project, 19T1
+To run the website, use the following command line: python3 run.py
 ### Aims:

 The aim of this group project is to enable students to consolidate their knowledge in the fundamental principles of Software Engineering and apply the theoretical concepts to a “hands-on” software engineering problem.
 The project will enable students to: